sombriks/sombriks-hq/src/assets/posts/0029-application-entrypoint.md

 Then came [Von Neumann](https://en.wikipedia.org/wiki/Von_Neumann_architecture) and I/O concept, then things get strange.

-## Slow persistent storage wasn't presente in Turing Machine
+## Slow persistent storage wasn't present in Turing Machine

 We had to get clever due to physical limitations.
 For instance, punch cards and magnetic tapes weren't the ideal form to interact with computers.
 Printers where